X-Hax/SA-Mod-Manager/PACKAGING.md

 which is what the -s option does.
 If you do not have a GPG key, you should create one and publish the public key.

+The tag's annotation should be similar to the commit message.

 5. Push the changes and package the build.
 -----------------------------------------------